Lokal-Container/Lokal-Font-Repo-Template/check-fontbakery/variable/fontbakery-check-LCDemo-Regular-VF.md

 >https://docs.microsoft.com/en-us/typography/opentype/spec/otff#table-directory
 >
 * 🍞 **PASS** Font has the correct sfntVersion value.
+</div></details><details><summary>🍞 <b>PASS:</b> Detect any interpolation issues in the font. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/interpolation_issues">com.google.fonts/check/interpolation_issues</a>)</summary><div>

+>
+>When creating a variable font, the designer must make sure that corresponding paths have the same start points across masters, as well as that corresponding component shapes are placed in the same order within a glyph across masters.
+If this is not done, the glyph will not interpolate correctly.
+>
+>Here we check for the presence of potential interpolation errors using the fontTools.varLib.interpolatable module.
+>
+* 🍞 **PASS** No interpolation issues found
+</div></details><details><summary>🍞 <b>PASS:</b> Check math signs have the same width. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/math_signs_width">com.google.fonts/check/math_signs_width</a>)</summary><div>

+>
+>It is a common practice to have math signs sharing the same width (preferably the same width as tabular figures accross the entire font family).
+>
+>This probably comes from the will to avoid additional tabular math signs knowing that their design can easily share the same width.
+>
+* 🍞 **PASS** Looks good.
 </div></details><details><summary>🍞 <b>PASS:</b> Checking unitsPerEm value is reasonable. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/head.html#com.google.fonts/check/unitsperem">com.google.fonts/check/unitsperem</a>)</summary><div>

 >